FuboTV: History

+Early years

-FuboTV was co-founded in January 2015 by David Gandler (CEO), Alberto Horihuela (CMO) and Sung Ho Choi.
-At launch, FuboTV cost $7 per month and offered live streams from soccer-centric channels.
-In early 2017, Fubo pivoted to become a broader streaming service, adding entertainment and news programming in addition to soccer and sports from NFL, NBA, MLB and NHL.
-During its first five years, investors in FuboTV include AMC Networks, Luminari Capital, Northzone, Sky, and Scripps Networks Interactive.
+FuboTV was co-founded in January 2015 by David Gandler (CEO), Alberto Horihuela (CMO), and Sung Ho Choi.
+At launch, FuboTV cost $7 per month and offered livestreams from soccer-centric channels.
+In early 2017, Fubo pivoted to become a broader streaming service, adding entertainment and news programming in addition to soccer and sports programming from the NFL, NBA, MLB and NHL.
+During its first five years, investors in FuboTV included AMC Networks, Luminari Capital, Northzone, Sky, and Scripps Networks Interactive.
 FuboTV was named to Forbes’ Next Billion-Dollar Startups list in 2019.

-According to Fast Company, FuboTV still calls itself *sports-first", but instead of being "the Netflix of soccer", it is pitching itself as a direct competitor to cable television and live-streaming bundles such as Sling TV and AT&T TV.
+According to Fast Company, FuboTV still calls itself "sports-first", but instead of being "the Netflix of soccer", it is pitching itself as a direct competitor to cable television and live-streaming bundles such as Sling TV and AT&T TV (now DirecTV Stream).
 FuboTV was the first live-TV streaming service to support 4K HDR video (2018 World Cup), and was the first to adopt an industry standard for handling sports blackouts.
 In December 2018, Fubo announced that it was going to expand into Spain.

-2019

-On February 20, 2019, it was announced that channels from Viacom Networks would be added on April 30, 2019, though these networks do not feature sports content.
-ViacomCBS (now Paramount Global) does own an undisclosed stake in fuboTV, and future VCBS deals will also include CBS carriage.
+On February 20, 2019, it was announced that channels from Viacom networks would be added on April 30, 2019, though these networks do not feature sports content.
+ViacomCBS (now Paramount Global) does own an undisclosed stake in FuboTV, and future ViacomCBS deals will also include CBS carriage.
 On March 5, 2019, FuboTV expanded its 4K support to the Big Ten Network.
-In May 2019, fuboTV and FanDuel partnered to integrate sports betting data on the live TV streaming service.
-The deal included carriage of Fanduel's horse racing networks, TVG and TVG2.
+In May 2019, FuboTV and FanDuel partnered to integrate sports betting data on the live TV streaming service.
+The deal included carriage of FanDuel's horse racing networks, TVG (now FanDuel TV) and TVG2 (now FanDuel Racing).
 On June 19, 2019, FuboTV announced that it will be adding the Discovery Networks, joining the line up of Scripps Networks that were acquired by Discovery.